-Thanks to the advent of technology, long gone are the days when people used to use ink to sign on hard paper.
-We now have electronic signatures, also known as e-signatures or typed signatures.
+Thanks to the advance of technology, long gone are the days when people used to use ink to sign on hard paper.
+We now have electronic signatures, also known as e-signatures or typed signatures to replace wet signatures.
 The fact that these signatures get time-stamped, are secure, traceable, and save both time and money has made them a favorite with the business community.

 According to statistics, transactions done using electronic signatures have skyrocketed to $754 million within the last five years from $89 million.